iachievedit/StayinAlive/README.md

 the song 'Alive' by Pearl Jam is copyrighted material.

 I do not own the rights to either song nor have I been granted permission to use them.
-However, I believe that using the song in this context constitutes Fair Use as provided for in section 107 of the US Copyright Law.
+However, I believe that using short audio clips from each in this context constitutes Fair Use as provided for in section 107 of the US Copyright Law.